simonmicro/Dear-Templates/Nginx - Proxyserver.md

 * `*.example.com` is a HTTP/S reverse proxy respectively.
 * The HTTPS for `*.example.com` allows at most a 30 second delay / duration at responses.
 Additionally custom error pages are supported.
 * All HTTPS variants are allowing WebSocket connections.
+* In case you have DNS based endpoints...
+[READ THIS](https://github.com/DmitryFillo/nginx-proxy-pitfalls), it will save you HOURS!

 ```nginx
 # At first: A good practice...